Why do I need to learn about software requirements?

 What can I do after finishing learning software requirements engineering?

 You will know how to elicit, document, manage and validate software requirements so that they can be used for creating your software.

 Hmm!
 Is it really useful?

-If you have a doubt about its usefulness then you can delay learning it until you are tasked to create a software system but you do not know where to begin or what are the inputs for your coding.
-Another scenarios that may suggest that you should come back to this topic is when you will have created an application but then you, unfortunately, find that no one wants to use it.
+If you have a doubt about its usefulness then you can delay learning about software requirements until you are tasked to create a software system but you do not know where to begin or what are the inputs for your coding.
+Another scenarios that may suggest that you should come back to this topic is when you will have created an application but then unfortunately you find that no one wants to use it.

 Alright!
 What should I do now?